How A.I. Can Change the Way You View Your Jobsite for the Better

 A.I. can monitor safety compliance by identifying and tracking the use of personal protective gear.
-Advanced systems can even zoom in on areas of the site where specific gear may be mandatory at all times.
-By analyzing your jobsite images, A.I. calls out compliance levels across all projects.
+Advanced systems can even zoom-in on areas of the site where specific gear may be mandatory at all times.
+By analysing your jobsite images, A.I. calls out compliance levels across all projects.
 This data reduces liability issues, identifies opportunities for additional training and helps ensure workers are being careful.

 OxBlue’s interface includes this advanced analysis that adds an extra “watchdog” to the jobsite, ultimately helping strengthen safety measures.
 Combined with best practices, safety tracking helps ensure potential risks aren’t left unseen.